Tristan-dvr/ValheimRcon/README.md

 - Introduces several commands for interacting with the server remotely
 - Supports sending command execution results to Discord
 - Provides an extensible RCON command interface that can be used by third-party mods
+- Plugin is protected against most potential threats, preventing unauthorized access to the server via the RCON protocol

 # Command List
 ### Chat